 CEO and Founder of Kruze Consulting

 A Series A Startup doesn’t really need a CFO… but I have seen exceptions.
-I had an LA Series A ($10M raise) startup where I was 6 months into the engagement as the part time CFO, it was clear that hiring a full time CFO was the right thing to do.
+I had an LA Series A ($10M raise) startup where I was 6 months into the engagement as the fractional CFO, it was clear that hiring a full time CFO was the right thing to do.
 We still consult on other accounting & finance tasks.

 In general, if you’re a seed stage startup gunning for a Series A you should consider hiring a Part-Time CFO at least 3 months before a new fundraising round.
 There’s a lot of preparation that goes into process, and a startup CFO will be essential as the CEO is often hair-on-fire busy courting potential investors.
 A CFO will build the financial model, track KPIs, prepare the financials, and will leverage angel/VC relationships.
 After the fundraising round, an interim CFO’s workload decreases dramatically.
 CFO level work then focuses on benchmarking the financials and KPIs to the financial model that was presented to the investors, and providing detailed reports of this progress at the quarterly board meetings.
 Intermittent startup CFO requests include advising on equity compensation, venture debt, investor relations, etc.

 A lighter-weight alternative for Series A companies is to hire outsourced FP&A support instead of a Part-Time startup CFO.
 FP&A = Financial Planning and Analysis; these professionals can offer help putting together a financial model, creating charts and analysis that show your customer retention or burn rate, and other, less intensive work that prepares you for your next fund raise.